The 6 lives lost in the Sacramento mass shooting

 It was not immediately clear whether the Martins have attorneys who could speak on their behalf.

-Authorities previously said they were looking for at least two shooters and it was not clear Tuesday morning if they are still seeking another suspect.
 Few details have been made public as investigators comb through evidence gathered from what Police Chief Kathy Lester called a complex crime scene.
-Witnesses have submitted more than 100 videos and photos taken during and shortly after the shooting.
+Witnesses have submitted more than 170 videos and photos taken during and shortly after the shooting.

 On Tuesday, small memorials with candles, balloons and flowers remained near the crime scene on the outskirts of the city’s main entertainment district that occurred as bars and nightclubs were closing.

-Note: This version has been corrected to say that authorities have not disclosed what the Martin brothers’ alleged roles were in the shooting.
-A previous version erroneously said Smiley Martin was believed to be a shooter.